sunnyvale-it/secure-service-exercise-specs/README.md

 - Even if it is not mandatory, your client could validate the server signature (available in the Signature response header)
 - Although not requested, you can deliver your client as a container image
+- It would be nice to receive unit tests along with your software artifact

 ## How to submit your work